 Open Ocean

-Open Ocean research is aimed at evaluating the vulnerability of regions in deep waters beyond the continental shelf to future ocean acidification caused by natural variability and human-caused changes.
+Open ocean research is aimed at evaluating the vulnerability of regions in deep waters beyond the continental shelf to future ocean acidification caused by natural variability and human-caused changes.

 Studying OA in the open ocean to improve observing technology